arthurcommodore/trello/README.md

 # trello

-A página é uma simulação do uso do drag and drop do trello
+A página é uma simulação dos cards do Trello, usando o drag and drop do js